captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 I've never written a slam poem before.
 (Beat.)
-If you're II0 longer a poet
+If you're no longer a poet
+26
 or a potter
 what are you?
 (A beat.)
-(---
-## ROBYN:
-gets up.)
+(ROBYN gets up.)
 ---
 ## ROBYN:
 It'll probably be bad, all first poems are bad poems.
 There's a great liberty in being bad.
 (She leaves the kitchen.)
 (SHARON stares after her, struck to the heart by this wisdom.)

+OUUOUDOCUOUUOUCJUOUULJO
+ 27
 3.
 (Night.
 A week later.)
-(---
-## ROBYN:
-at the kitchen table, done.)
+(ROBYN at the kitchen table, alone.)
 (Her pot plants are set on the window-sill.)
-(Very carefully, with immense precision, she rolls ajoint.
+(Very carefully, with immense precision, she rolls a joint.
 SHARON comes in, phone in hand.)
 ---
 ## ROBYN:
 Hey!